-- 10.4.1.
-The Relationships Education, Relationships, Sex & Health Education (England) Regulations 2019 states that as of the summer term 2021 pupils receiving primary education must be taught Relationships Education, and pupils receiving secondary education must be taught Relationships and Sex Education. - 10.4.2.
-The DfE guidance gives schools freedom to deliver the content set out in the guidance in the context of a broad and balanced curriculum.
+- 11.4.1.
+The Relationships Education, Relationships, Sex & Health Education (England) Regulations 2019 states that as of the summer term 2021 young people receiving primaryeducation must be taught Relationships Education, and young people receiving secondaryeducation must be taught Relationships and Sex Education. - 11.4.2.
+The DfE guidance gives schools freedom to deliver the content set out in theguidance in the context of a broad and balanced curriculum.

-11. Online Safety
+12. Online Safety

-- 11.1.
-In accordance with the KCSIE 2023 Avanti Schools Trust acknowledge their role in providing an 'effective whole school and college approach to online safety' and to their empowerment 'to protect and educate pupils, pupils, and staff in their use of technology and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate' .The use of technology has become a significant component of many safeguarding issues.
+12.1.
+In accordance with the KCSIE 2024 Avanti Schools Trust acknowledge their role in providing an 'effective whole school and college approach to online safety' and to their empowerment 'to protect and educate young people and staff in their use of technology CHILD PROTECTION AND SAFEGUARDING POLICY Page | 28 and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate' .The use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
 An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in, and escalate any incident where appropriate.
-The Avanti Schools Trust is committed to ensure that 'online safety is a running and interrelated theme' and is reflected in all relevant policies as well as in consideration when planning the curriculum, teacher training, the role and responsibilities of the DSL and any parental engagement'. - 11.2.
+The Avanti Schools Trust is committed to ensure that 'online safety is a running and interrelatedtheme' and is reflected in all relevant policies as well as in consideration when planning the curriculum, teacher training, the role and responsibilities of the DSL and any parental engagement'.

+- 12.2.
 Education at home.
-Where children are being asked to learn online at home the department has provided advice to support schools and colleges do so safely: safeguarding-in-schools-colleges and-other-providers and safeguarding-and-remote-education - 11.3.
-Additional information to support governing bodies and proprietors keep their children safe online (including when they are online at home) is provided in KCSIE Annex C. - 11.4.
+Where children or young people are being asked to learn online at home the department has provided advice to support schools and colleges do so safely: safeguarding-in-schools-colleges and-other-providers and safeguarding-and-remote-education. - 12.3.
+Additional information to support governing bodies and proprietors keep their children and young people safe online (including when they are online at home) is provided in KCSIE 2024 Annex C. - 12.4.
 The Online Safety Policy is set out in a separate document.
 We ensure that we have effective mechanisms to identify, intervene in, and escalate any incident where appropriate.
 Online safety is included in our curriculum at all levels and information is also provided to parents/carers.

 Online Safety is classified into four areas of risk:

-- 11.4.1.
-Content being exposed to illegal, inappropriate, or harmful content - 11.4.2.
-Contact being subjected to harmful online interaction with other users - 11.4.3.
-Conduct -personal online behaviour that increases the likelihood of, or causes, harm - 11.4.4.
-Commerce -risks such as online gambling, inappropriate advertising, phishing and/or financial scams. - 11.5.
-All staff are made aware of the policy on Online Safety which sets our expectations relating to: - 11.5.1.
-Creating a safer online environment including training requirements, filters, and monitoring. - 11.5.2.
-Giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line. - 11.5.3.
-Inspiring safe and responsible use and behaviour. - 11.5.4.
-Safe use of mobile phones both within school and on school trips/outings. - 11.5.5.
-Safe use of camera equipment, including camera phones. - 11.5.6.
-What steps to take if you have concerns and where to go for further help - 11.6.
-Staff must read the Online Safety policy in relation to personal online behaviour. - 11.7.
+- 12.4.1.
+Content being exposed to illegal, inappropriate, or harmful content. - 12.4.2 Contact being subjected to harmful online interaction with other users. - 12.4.3.
+Conduct -personal online behaviour that increases the likelihood of, or causes, harm. - 12.4.4.
+Commerce -risks such as online gambling, inappropriate advertising, phishing and/or financial scams. - 12.5.
+All staff are made aware of the policy on Online Safety which sets our expectations relating to: - 12.5.1.
+Creating a safer online environment including training requirements, filters, and monitoring.

+12.7.
 As part of their safeguarding and online safety training, staff need to understand their expectations, roles and responsibilities around filtering and monitoring systems.

-12. Child-on-child abuse

-12.1.
+13. Child-on-Child Abuse

+13.1.
 Bullying